In 1693 an earthquake destroyed many buildings at Mdina, including the old cathedral.

 The inscription Legibus et Armis (by using laws and arms) is a reference to the foreword of Codex Justiniani, the summary of laws issued by Emperor Justinian, who wanted to restore the Roman Empire to its former greatness by these means.

 Mdina had a second gate which was redesigned by Mondion too.
 It is named the Greeks' Gate because some of the inhabitants of Rhodes, who in 1522 followed the Knights when they surrendered the town to the Ottomans, settled in the neighbourhood near the gate.

 The building bears the coats of arms of Grand Master Vilhena and of Paolo Alpheran de Bussan, Bishop of Malta.
 In 1723 the previous bishop had relocated the seminary from Mdina to Valletta; the move was unwelcomed by the Knights and in 1733 it was decided to build a new seminary at Mdina, next to the cathedral.
-The architect is unknown; the use of telamons at the sides of the entrance was infrequent in Rome, probably owing to the availability of ancient columns, but very popular elsewhere in Europe (see some examples in Vienna).
+The architect is unknown; the use of telamons at the sides of the entrance was unusual in Rome, but very popular elsewhere in Europe, e.g. in Vienna.

 Villegagnon Street, the main street of Mdina which is dedicated to Nicolas Durand de Villegagnon, nephew of Grand Master Villiers: (left) Santa Sophia Palace and Our Lady of Carmel; (right) St. Roque's

 Mdina has retained its character of religious centre of Malta although since 1814 it shares being the residence of the Bishop with Valletta.
 Churches and chapels are aligned along the main street which retains its old aspect with the exception of the XIXth century upper storey of Saint Sophia Palace, a Norman building.